oliverano95/solid-lamp/README.md

 4. Type your **Secret Password** (the one you set in Step 2) into the second box.
 5. Click **Save & Send to Pebble**.

 You're done!
 Your phone will securely remember this link.
-The next time you finish a workout on your watch, it will automatically populate a new row in your Google Sheet!
+The next time you finish a workout on your watch, it will automatically populate the workout in your Google Sheet!